Mari0nV/PythonTraining/generators/generators_exercises.md

 ### Question 1

 Build a generator function that takes an integer as parameter and yields multiples of 5 up to this number.
+Then, call this generator with ```100``` parameter and print only the two first elements.

 ### Question 2